 Good Content in a Pretty Package

 This is generally true for any and all content or copy you post on your website.
-However, videos are more suited to sharing and embedding, which means that useful video content can potentially drive more backlinks to your website than equally useful text content.
+However, videos are more suited to sharing and embedding, which means that useful video content can potentially drive more backlinks to your website than equally useful text content (link building).
 The simple reason why videos go viral, and articles don’t, is because videos capture the attention of the viewer and are easily shareable across multiple platforms.

-If your video is embedded across multiple websites on the internet, it sends a clear signal to search engines that your content is informative and relevant.
+In video SEO, if your video is embedded across multiple websites on the internet, it sends a clear signal to search engines that your content is informative and relevant.
 Similar to optimized text content, this will bring you more visitors and more visibility in search results.
 In addition, your visitors will stay longer on your website.